zeng407/pyworker/workers/hello_world/README.md

 ## Hello_world example

-There is a hello_world PyWorker implantation under `workers/hello_world`.
+There is a hello_world PyWorker implementation under `workers/hello_world`.
 This PyWorker is created for an LLM model server that runs on port 5001 has two API endpoints:

 1. `/generate`: generates an full response to the prompt and sends a JSON response